Sweardog/Geo-Nodes-Hopf-Fibration/README.md

 ## **Running Provided Python Animations**

 If you want to explore animations with python, ensure the "*___SphereAnimations*" file is open in the text editor in the "*Scripting*" workspace.
-This file contains helper functions and various algorithms, each producing a unique animation.
+You may also run into errors for my algorithms if you don't enable "*Add Mesh: Extra Objects*" and "*Add Curve: Extra Objects*".
+This text file contains helper functions towards the top and various algorithms below, each producing a unique animation.
 To cause the interpreter to ignore these pieces of code, these algorithms are enclosed in triple quotes.

 To run a specific algorithm, remove the triple quotes and select the "*Scene Collection*" in the "*Outliner*" panel to make it active.
 Then, press the "*Run Script*" button at the top of the text editor or use the *Alt-P* shortcut.
 This will generate a new collection within the "*Scene Collection*", containing all the objects required for the animation, along with the dummy object.
 The geometry of the dummy object now represents the final animation.

 **Note:** I've included many comments within the Python scripts to aid in understanding how these animations are generated.
 Enjoy exploring the fascinating world of Hopf fibers!

 ## **Contributions**

-I'll be happy if anyone sees this project and wants to add a contribution!
-I think there might be an issue with the orphanization of the node groups as I can't seem to get the "white blobs" next to the node groups within the "Outliner" panel to turn blue like how they normally are.
-I'm suspiciuos about the number of nodes used in the "Sphere Rainbow" material's upper path.
-Aside from the flipping of the x coordinate when I instance the dots of $S^2$, I believe the Hopf Fibration modifier has very few unnecessary nodes.
-Some other ideas other than reducing the number of nodes: alter node layout/wiring structure, simplify python algorithms, submit your own python animation, correct my grammar, math, etc...
+If anyone would like to contribute to this project, you are more than welcome!
+I suspect that the number of nodes used in the "Sphere Rainbow" material's upper path can be reduced.
+Apart from flipping the x coordinate when instancing the dots of S^2, I believe the Hopf Fibration modifier has very few unnecessary nodes.
+Some other ideas for contributions include: altering the node layout/wiring structure, simplifying/troubleshooting Python algorithms, submitting your own Python animation, and correcting grammar, math, etc...